zbretz/practice/README.md

 -   Copy `.env-sample` and rename it to `.env`
 -   Save all of data config on `.env` file.
 This is what we'll use to connect to the database
+-   Initialize Database - This would create, migrate and seed the roles.
+This is, hopefully, everything needed to do the initial setup
+    -   `npm run db:init`
 -   Creating and deleting database
     -   Make sure to have the `.env` file filled out before proceeding
     -   `npx sequelize db:create` to create the database